maxzhang666/Stars/README.md

 *   [databricks/dbrx](https://github.com/databricks/dbrx) - Code examples and resources for DBRX, a large language model developed by Databricks

 *   [infiniflow/ragflow](https://github.com/infiniflow/ragflow) - RAGFlow is an open-source RAG (Retrieval-Augmented Generation) engine based on deep document understanding.

-*   [langgenius/dify](https://github.com/langgenius/dify) - Dify is an open-source LLM app development platform.
-It has the core tech required to build AI-native apps, including RAG, agent capabilities, model management, observability and more, packaged into one intuitive interface.

 *   [harry0703/MoneyPrinterTurbo](https://github.com/harry0703/MoneyPrinterTurbo) - 利用AI大模型，一键生成高清短视频 Generate short videos with one click using AI LLM.